Free speech?

-Excuse me, but isn’t our whole country supposed to be a free speech zone??
+Excuse me, but isn’t our whole country supposed to be a free speech zone??… Read the rest

 Law student Thad Anderson has collected a bunch of government documents and made them available via P2P networks such as KaZaA and SoulSeek, through his Download for Democracy project.
-These documents are publicly available elsewhere, but they’re not always so easy to find.
+These documents are publicly available elsewhere, but they’re not always so easy to find.… Read the rest

 For everyone but a few die-hard photography buffs, digital cameras are the way to go.
-A digital camera actually makes you a better photographer, because of the instant feedback it provides via the LCD–and because you get much more practice taking digital shots, which are free, than you do with a film camera, where you know you’re paying twenty cents a picture for developing.
+A digital camera actually makes you a better photographer, because of the instant feedback it provides via the LCD–and because you get much more practice taking digital shots, which are free, than you do with a film camera, where you know you… Read the rest

 A bunch of U.S. soldiers have been posting photos of their experiences in Iraq.
 This stuff is far more vivid than anything you’ll see on the news.
-If you want to know what war looks like, these moblogs are the place to look.
-It’s far more raw, immediate, and real than anything I’ve seen in the mainstream media — including stuff from “embedded” reporters.
+If you want to know what war looks like, these moblogs are the place to look.… Read the rest

 There’s been a bit of news about the recent NEA study, “Reading At Risk,” which found that only about half of Americans read books.

-Compare that to this interesting First Monday piece about the shift from print culture to Internet culture: The mentality Of Homo interneticus: Some Ongian postulates by Michael H. Goldhaber
+Compare that to this interesting First Monday piece about the shift from print culture to Internet culture: The mentality Of Homo interneticus: Some Ongian postulates by Michael H.… Read the rest

 Null keeps linking to these personality tests, and fool that I am, I keep taking them.